-Small cirque-floor moraines in the highest parts of several drainages in the nearby Wasatch Range show that these basins held small, high-elevation glaciers after the Pinedale retreat, possibly during a period of global cooling 12,800 to 11,500 years ago called the Younger Dryas (at this same time, a nearly desiccated Lake Bonneville rose to about 60 feet [18 m] above the historical average level of today's Great Salt Lake, forming the Gilbert episode) (Oviatt, 2014,

-2015).
-However, the small circue-floor moraines may be slightly older-Quirk and others (2018) reported a mean Be exposure age for young moraines near Solitude of $15.5 \pm 0.8$ ka, suggesting they may be coincident with the latter part of Heinrich Stadial 1, a period of disruption of global ocean circulation due to collapse of northern hemisphere ice shelves 18.0-14.5 ka (Alvarez-Solas and others, 2011).
+Small cirque-floor moraines in the highest parts of several drainages in the nearby Wasatch Range show that these basins held small, high-elevation glaciers after the Pinedale retreat, possibly during a period of global cooling 12,800 to 11,500 years ago called the Younger Dryas (at this same time, a nearly desiccated Lake Bonneville rose to about 60 feet [18 m] above the historical average level of today's Great Salt Lake, forming the Gilbert-episode lake [Oviatt, 2014, 2015]).
+However, the small cirque-floor moraines may be slightly older-Quirk and others (2018) reported a mean 10Be exposure age for young moraines near Solitude of 15.5 $\pm$ 0.8 ka, suggesting they may be coincident with the latter part of Heinrich Stadial 1, a period of disruption of global ocean circulation due to collapse of northern hemisphere ice shelves 18.0 to 14.5 ka (Alvarez-Solas and others, 2011).

-- Qgr Relic rock glaciers (Holocene to upper Pleistocene) Poorly sorted, angular, cobble- to boulder-size blocks and minor fine-grained interstitial sediment that forms a rumpled surface that extends downslope from talus deposits in three areas in the upper cirque basins of Red Pine Canyon and Dutch Draw; characterized by a lack of vegetation and subdued but distinctive surface morphology owing to flow through deformation of interstitial ice; subdued morphology, relative abundance of lichen-covered surfaces, and lack of late summer meltwater suggest these rock glaciers are dormant, now lacking interstitial ice; possibly as young as the Little Ice Age (A.D.
-1500 to 1800); about 20 feet (6 m) thick. - Qgmy Younger glacial till (lower Holocene? to upper Pleistocene?)
-Non-stratified, poorly sorted till consisting of clay, silt, sand, gravel, cobbles, and boulders; clasts are matrix supported, subangular to subrounded and reflect a source in the upper Thaynes Formation, in a cirque at the head of Iron Canyon on the southern map boundary; terminal and recessional moraines are well developed; maximum thickness is about 60 feet (18 m).
+- Qgr Relict rock glaciers Poorly sorted, angular, cobble- to boulder-size blocks and minor fine-grained interstitial sediment that forms a rumpled surface that extends downslope from talus deposits in three areas in the upper cirque basins of Red Pine Canyon and Dutch Draw; characterized by a lack of vegetation and subdued but distinctive surface morphology owing to flow through deformation of interstitial ice; subdued morphology, relative abundance of lichen-covered surfaces, and lack of late summer meltwater suggest these rock glaciers are dormant, now lacking interstitial ice; possibly as young as the Little Ice Age (A.D.
+1500 to 1800); about 20 feet (6 m) thick. - Qgmy Younger glacial till (lower Holocene? to upper Pleistocene?) - Non-stratified, poorly sorted till consisting of clay, silt, sand, gravel, cobbles, and boulders; clasts are matrix supported, subangular to subrounded and reflect a source in the upper Thaynes Formation, in a cirque at the head of Iron Canyon on the southern map boundary; terminal and recessional moraines are well developed; maximum thickness is about 60 feet (18 m).

 Younger glacial till likely resulted from a post-Pinedale minor glacial advance, possibly associated with a period of global cooling 12,800 to 11,500 years ago called the Younger Dryas.
-Other cirque basins in the map area, for example southeast of Red Pine Lake, may hold deposits from this cold period, but, lacking full lidar coverage, are not readily differentiated on standard aerial imagery.
+Other cirque basins in the map area, for example southeast of Red Pine Lake, may hold deposits from this time, but are not readily differentiated on standard aerial imagery.